Richiban/MotoScreen/README.md

-# Elmish Getting Started
+# MotoScreen

-This is a simple Fable application including an [Elmish](https://elmish.github.io/) counter.
-The repository is made for learning purposes and the generated Javascript output is not optimized.
-That said, the template shows you how easy it is to get started with Fable and Elmish using minimal configuration.
+This is a simple application I am using to teach myself Fable.
+It is as app to replicate the display and interactivity of a motorcycle dash.

 ## Building and running the app

 First of all, start with installing the project's npm dependencies

 ```bash
 npm install
 ```

 Once this is finished, you can then build and compile the project:

 ```
 npm run build
 ```

 You can start developing the application in watch mode using the webpack development server:

 ```
 npm start
 ```

 After the first compilation is finished, navigate to http://localhost:8080 in your browser to see the application.

 ### VS Code